Mackey 2-functors and Mackey 2-motives: Additivity for categories

 \begin{Exa}[Span categories] Let $\cat C$ be a category with pull-backs and consider the category $\widehat{\cat C}$ of spans in $\cat C$ (see \Cref{Def:ordinary-spans}).
-Assume moreover that $\cat C$ is \emph{lextensive}, \ie it admits all finite limits and finite coproducts and the functor
+Assume moreover that $\cat C$ is \emph{extensive}, \ie it admits all finite coproducts and the functor

 comparing comma categories is an equivalence for all objects $X,Y$.
-Lextensive categories include finite sets, finite $G$-sets for a group~$G$, the (1-)category of finite groupoids, or indeed any (elementary) topos.
+Extensive categories include finite sets, finite $G$-sets for a group~$G$, the (1-)category of finite groupoids, or indeed any (elementary) topos.
 Then its category of spans~$\widehat{\cat C}$ is semi-additive, as explained in \cite[\S3]{PanchadcharamStreet07}.
 Concretely, the empty coproduct (initial object) $\varnothing$ of $\cat C$ is a zero object in $\widehat{\cat C}$ and a coproduct $i_1:X_1\to X_1\sqcup X_2 \gets X_2:i_2$ provides the following direct sum:

 The resulting addition~\eqref{eq:f+g} of two spans $[X\gets S_1 \to Y]$ and $[X\gets S_2 \to Y]$ is simply given by $[X \gets S_1 \sqcup S_2 \to Y]$, and the zero map $0_{X,Y}$ is $[X \gets \varnothing \to Y]$.
 If $F\colon \cat C\to \cat C'$ is a pullback- and coproduct-preserving functor, the induced functor $\widehat{F}\colon \widehat{\cat C}\to \widehat{\cat C'}$ (\Cref{Lem:functoriality_ordinary-spans}) is clearly additive.
 It is also common to consider the \emph{additive} category of spans $\widehat{\cat C}_+$, obtained by group-completion as in \Cref{Rem:completions}\,\eqref{it:_+}.
 Note that the canonical functor $\widehat{\cat C} \to \widehat{\cat C}_+$ is faithful, at least if $\cat C$ has the property that each object decomposes into a (up to isomorphism) unique finite coproduct of $\amalg$-indecomposable objects (as happens with finite $G$-sets, groupoids etc.).
 Indeed, the latter property is inherited by the comma categories $\cat C/U$ and implies that each Hom abelian monoid $\widehat{\cat C}(X,Y)=\Obj(\cat C/(X\times Y))/_{\cong}$ is free and therefore cancellable, so that the canonical homomorphism $\widehat{\cat C}(X,Y)\to \widehat{\cat C}(X,Y)_+$ is injective. \end{Exa}